 In EBSCO databases, such as Academic Search Complete, check off the box called “peer reviewed” to limit the search to only articles from peer reviewed journals.

 Look at journal websites

 Read the journal’s "About us" section on their website to see if the words "peer-reviewed" or "refereed" are used.
-Also look for editorial statements (such as "articles are evaluated by two to three subject experts") or author instructions (for example, "please submit three copies of the manuscript so that they can be mailed to reviewers").
+Also look for editorial statements (such as "articles are evaluated by two to three subject experts") or author instructions (for example, "please remove identifying information for the blinded review process").